sourcesense/demo-liferay/README.md

 ![Alt text](sourcesenselogo.png "Sourcesense")

-# Liferay Clustering through devops approach demo by Sourcesense #
+# Devops approach for build a Liferay Cluster - Demo by Sourcesense #

-Vagrant project for configure a Liferay Cluster in few minutes
+This repo is a Vagrant project for configure a Liferay Cluster in few minutes

 ## Requirements ##